The Best Things to Do in Corfu

 Sunny Corfu is waiting for you.
 Here's what to do on one of Greece's most popular islands

 Leafy, architecturally ornate and incredibly popular, Corfu is a great choice of holiday destination.
-One of 227 of the inhabited Greek islands, this island has been home to the British, Venetians and French as well as the Greek - a mix of cultures that has influenced its architecture, food and more.
+One of 227 of the inhabited Greek islands, this island has been home to the British, Venetians, and French as well as the Greek - a mix of cultures that has influenced its architecture, food, and more.
 Alongside beautiful towns, there’s gorgeous scenery and many of Greece’s famous beaches to enjoy.
 And, of course, plenty of our exclusive holiday homes to choose from.
 Here at Plum Guide, we know that accommodation can make or break a holiday, so we pride ourselves on providing only the very best for you (and the same can be said about our expert advice).
 So, here's our trustworthy opinion on the best things to do in Corfu.

-Take a trip to the Old Town
+Take a trip to Corfu Old Town

 If you’re into the Italy-in-Greece vibe, our home Spa Heracles, not far from the Old Town, will give you that same feeling, like eating Italian gelato with Greek yogurt at the same time (plus it has every amenity you could possibly wish for).
 A large swimming pool, sauna and steam room, a massage and spa treatment room, a TV in every room and an outdoor sound system means that your vacation relaxation will occur very easily indeed.